Do you live in a sexless marriage?

 I don’t recommend this lightly, and I’m not even sure if I’m right.
 This is just such a difficult issue.
 So I would say that if you are in this situation, you need to get counsel from a mentor couple who knows you both in real life.
 I can’t answer all these problems for you because I don’t know your unique situation.
 But God does, and so pray that He will reveal a couple that you can talk to who can come alongside you and plot a course where both you and your spouse can find true intimacy again.

-I can’t give you all the answers, only a broad outline of the approach that I would take.
+I can’t give you all the answers.
 But if I can, let me at least validate your feelings.
 If your spouse is withholding sex, this is wrong.
 It is so heartbreaking for you.
 It blocks intimacy.
 It is not God’s design for marriage.
 And I am sorry you are going through this.
 I pray that you will find people to talk to who will understand, and who will be able to pray about it and steer you in the right direction.

 Don’t forget that my book, The Good Girl’s Guide to Great Sex, has lots of help for couples with problems in the bedroom.
 If you have trouble seeing sex as something positive, or finding real intimacy, this book is for you!